 Everything is garbage until it is segregated.
-However, despite a never-before crisis staring it in its face, the government doesn’t seem to have realised that there can be answers to what seem to be gigantic problems.
+However, despite a never-before crisis staring it in its face, the municipal authorities in Bengaluru doesn’t seem to have realised that there can be answers to waste management issues in the city.
 As for the one that has pushed Bengaluru and of course, surrounding villages like Mandur and Mavallipura over the edge, the answer is simple: The problem has to end where it begins.

 So, as usual, it is looking for misdirection, instead of solution.
 It is searching for new landfills as if people living in surrounding villages are sub-humans meant to find solace in living with the garbage dumped by their urban counterparts.
 It’s so shocking to hear how one important official after another says urbanites will be more troubled than the villagers if the crisis persists.
 The truly aggrieved villagers have taken to streets and, rightly so.

 In another attempt, the government shunted out the BBMP Commissioner to strike off an item on its desperate to-do list.
 How can one person, no matter which position he is in, have answers to a crisis the entire city is responsible for?

 Crises like these always give an opportunity to come up with radical solutions.
 If the government truly wants a lasting solution, it should make waste segregation at source mandatory.
 The onus of creating a better living space should be on each individual household who generates waste.
 It should be on each individual who contributes to the crisis day in and day out.

 According to activist N S Ramakanth, except for cadmium and arsenic, everything else can be recycled.
 Setting up waste recycling units in each ward can mitigate the crisis at an astonishing speed.
 Everyone will fall in line if the waste collectors refuse to lift the garbage that is not properly segregated.